Kelsidavis/satoshi-treasure-earth-key/README.md

 - **Duration:** 6 years, 6 months unsolved

 **The Solution:**
+- **Two-layer encryption** using two passphrases from the first clause of Luke 12:2
 - Two barcodes hidden in diagonal regions: `500077` and `965642`
 - Combined value: `500077965642`
 - Most likely interpretation: Geographic coordinates `50.0077°N, 9.65642°E`